 Residential ADA Accommodations.
 Virginia Wesleyan University is committed to providing full access to its programs, services, and facilities for all people, regardless of disability and/or other special needs.
-Virginia Wesleyan recognizes that the assistance of service or companion animals may be necessary for some individuals to gain access to programs, services, and facilities or to better manage their particular disability.
+Virginia Wesleyan recognizes that the assistance of service or emotional support animals may be necessary for some individuals to gain access to programs, services, and facilities or to better manage their particular disability.
 Virginia Wesleyan is also mindful of the health and safety concerns of the campus community.
-The University seeks to balance the needs and rights of campus and community stakeholders in effecting this policy on companion and service animal campus use.
+The University seeks to balance the needs and rights of campus and community stakeholders in effecting this policy on emotional support and service animal campus use.
 This policy seeks to encourage information flow and dialogue as necessary to assure the best possible environment for animal users, animals, and other Virginia Wesleyan community members.

 Students Seeking Accommodations.
-Students seeking housing accommodations, to include single occupancy rooms or service/companion animals, must submit a letter to the Office of Residence Life from their attending physician/counselor outlining: (1) condition requiring accommodation and date of diagnosis; (2) the length of time the student has been in the physician/counselor's care for the condition; (3) the treatment protocol for the diagnosed condition; and (4) reasons explaining how a single room/companion animal will enhance treatment protocol.
-A single room or companion animal are not considered in and of themselves a "treatment."
+Students seeking housing accommodations, to include single occupancy rooms or service/emotional support animals, must obtain approval/proper registration.
+Students must submit a letter to the Office of Residence Life from their attending physician/counselor outlining: (1) the condition requiring accommodation and date of diagnosis; (2) the length of time the student has been in the physician/counselor's care for the condition; (3) the treatment protocol for the diagnosed condition; and (4) reasons explaining how a single room/emotional support animal will enhance treatment protocol.
+A single room or emotional support animal are not considered in and of themselves a "treatment."
 A student must also provide other requested documents as part of their housing selection process.
-The physician/counselor's letter will be reviewed by a committee consisting of the University's Director of Counseling and Student Health, Director of Human Resources, Director of Residence Life, and University's Disability Services Specialist.
+The physician/counselor's letter will be reviewed by a committee consisting of the University's Director of Counseling and Student Health, Director of Human Resources, Director of Residence Life, and Associate Vice President for Student Success.
 The Office of Residence Life will share with the student the University's decision regarding their request for accommodation.
 While all attempts will be made to honor requests, conditions such as space availability, for rooming, and the integrity of maintaining a safe and comfortable living environment for all students, for companion animals, are factors that may limit the University's ability to make appropriate accommodations.

 Gender-Inclusive Housing.
 Students may be assigned to housing based on the gender with which they identify.
 Furthermore, students may note interest in gender-inclusive housing on their housing application.
 They will then proceed in the usual housing selection process, which involves choosing from designated housing available during their assigned selection date and time.
+Information regarding requests for Gender-Inclusive Housing is available during the housing application process.